-- 1) Declaration of intent

-- 2) Human Rights: definition, history, violations

-- 3) Discrimination: some laws preventing it

-- 4) Literature applied to the topic

-- 5) Post-colonial issues: "migration as a human right"
+- 1) Declaration of intents - 2) What a Human Right is; its story; its violations - 3) Discrimination; the laws that prevent it - 4) Literature applied to the topic - 5) Post-colonial issues; migration as a human right

-With the following slides, I'm going to talk about the topic of discrimination, and show how Western behaviour toward history broke the most fundamental human rights.
+With the following slides, I'm going to deal with the topic of discrimination, and show how Western behaviour toward history broke the most fundamental human rights.

-Then, there will be a more detailed study based on postcolonial issues, and on Mohsin Hamid's ideas about migration.
+Then, there will be a more detailed study based on post-colonial issues, and on Mohsin Hamid's thoughts about migration.